CORVALLIS, Ore. – Oregon college students and entrepreneurs are invited to pitch their venture ideas for the chance to win cash and other prizes.

 The idea of an elevator pitch is that the entrepreneur has about the length of an elevator ride to explain a business idea.
-Participants will each have 90 seconds to pitch their venture idea to a panel of judges, which will include successful entrepreneurs, senior executives, venture advisors and investors.
+Participants will each have 90 seconds to pitch their venture idea to a panel of judges, which will include successful entrepreneurs, senior executives, venture advisers and investors.
 The participant must tell the judges what their venture does and convince the panel why it is compelling to both investors and customers.

 Participants will compete in one of two categories: a student entrepreneur division and an entrepreneur division.